House of the Dragon finally has a villain worthy of Game of Thrones

 Ahead of the latest episode, former cast member Carey shared her verdict on Cooke’s version of Alicent with a graceful message welcoming her to the series.

-House of the Dragon continues Sundays in the US on HBO at 9pm.
+House of the Dragon continues every Sunday in the US on HBO at 9pm.
 The episode is simulcast on Monday mornings in the UK on NOW, and is shown again at 9pm on Sky Atlantic.

 Find the biggest talking points from the episode here.